Lizzie Borden took an axe, And gave her mother forty whacks

 The trial of Lizzie Borden took place nearly a full year after the day of murders, on June 5, 1893.

 Just to add the the growing excitement, her trial came right after another axe murder took place in Fall River — one that had striking similarities to the murders of Andrew and Abby Borden.
-Unfortunately for Lizzie, and though it was remarked by the jurors of the trial, the two incidents were determined to not be linked.
+Unfortunately for Lizzie Borden, and though it was remarked by the grand jury of the trial, the two incidents were determined to not be linked.
 The man responsible for the recent murder was nowhere in the vicinity of Fall River on August 4, 1892.
 Still, though, two axe murderers in one city.
 Yikes.

 With that out of the way, the trial of Lizzie Borden began.

-The most prominent things mentioned (by both the court and the newspapers) were the potential murder weapon and Lizzie’s presence within or around the Borden house during the murders.
+The most prominent things mentioned (by both the court and the newspapers) were the potential murder weapon and Lizzie Borden’s presence within or around the Borden house during the murders.

-As Lizzie’s story had been for the entirety of the investigation, things once again didn’t add up.
+As Lizzie Borden’s story had been for the entirety of the investigation, things once again didn’t add up.
 Times testified to and recorded didn’t make sense, and her claim that she had spent roughly half an hour in the barn before returning to find her father’s body was never verified.

 The hatchet that had been removed from the basement was the instrument brought out on the floor during the proceedings.
-Police had discovered it without its handle — which would have likely been soaked in blood and disposed of — but forensic tests disproved the presence of any blood even on the blade.
+Fall River police had discovered it without its handle — which would have likely been soaked in blood and disposed of — but forensic tests disproved the presence of any blood even on the blade.

 At one point, investigators even brought out the skulls of Andrew and Abby — which had been taken and cleaned during a cemetery autopsy days after the funeral — and put them on display to show the gruesome severity of their deaths as well as to try and prove the hatchet as the murder weapon.
 They placed its blade into the gaping breaks, trying to match up its size to the potential strikes.

-This was a sensational development for the public — along with the fact that Lizzie fainted at the sight.
+This was a sensational development for the public, especially around Fall River — along with the fact that Lizzie Borden fainted at the sight.

 The contradictory testimonies and conflicting facts didn’t end as the trial continued.
 Officers at the scene who had first located the hatchet in the cellar reported conflicting sightings of seeing a wooden handle next to it, and though there was some potential evidence that could have maybe pointed to it being the murder weapon, it was never convincingly demonstrated to be so.

-After only an hour, they acquitted Lizzie of the murders.
+After only an hour, the grand jury acquitted Lizzie Borden of the murders.

 The evidence presented against her was deemed to be circumstantial and far from enough to prove her as the murderer that the press and the investigators had made her out to be.
 And without that certain evidence, she was, simply, free to go.